Overview

 How can my church request a CarePortal Card?

-Which church leader roles are eligible to receive a CarePortal Card?
+Which Church Leader roles are eligible to receive a CarePortal Card?

-Who can offer funding for CarePortal requests?
+Who can offer donations for CarePortal requests?

 When will I be alerted about available funding?
 (Connecting Churches only)